 Starting from October 2014 a team composed by Heino Falcke, Radboud University Nijmegen, Michael Kramer, Max-Planck-Institut für Radioastronomie, and myself has been awarded a Synergy Grant from the European Research Council (ERC).
 These grants represent the most prestigious and substantial form of funding in Europe and for the first time they have been awarded for an astrophysics proposal.
 More information can be found here.

-Since November 2013 I am the Chair of (New)CompStar, a COST Action that brings together the leading experts in astrophysics, nuclear physics and gravitational physics to address this fascinating but challenging research area through an interdisciplinary approach.In addition to an innovative and well-defined research logo_costagenda, the network will provide a dedicated training program for a new generation of scientists with wide-ranging expertise and multiple skills oriented also towards knowledge transfer and innovation.
+Since November 2013 I am the Chair of (New)CompStar, a COST Action that brings together the leading experts in astrophysics, nuclear physics and gravitational physics to address this fascinating but challenging research area through an interdisciplinary approach.In addition to an innovative and well-defined research agenda, the network will provide a dedicated training program for a new generation of scientists with wide-ranging expertise and multiple skills oriented also towards knowledge transfer and innovation.
 More information can be found on the official webpage of NewCompStar